The Elements of a Persona

 4. Main Quote

-- Example: “I need an expert that I can speak to about this.
+- Example: “I need information or data that I speak to my hypotheses on the topic.
 Who can I contact right now?”

 - What it is: A compelling quote that summarizes what this person’s immediate needs or perspective is.